Wandalen/wTesting/doc/version.eng/tutorial/HelpSuitesList.md

 </details>

 The output shows that the `Tools` module has 9 suites tests.
-Each suite test is a separate file.
-Eight of them are in `proto/dwtools/abase/l1.test` and one in `proto/dwtools/abase/l2.test`.
+Each test suite is a separate file.
+Eight of them are in `proto/dwtools/abase/l1.test` directory and one in `proto/dwtools/abase/l2.test`.

 Information about the test suite includes the path to the test file, its name, and the ability to run it.

-In the `Tools` module, all test suites are enabled, so they can be run (`enabled: 1` output).
-Test files that are disconnected from testing have the status `included: 0`.
+In the `Tools` module, all test suites are enabled, so they can be run (`enabled:1` output).
+Test files that are disconnected from testing have the status `enabled:0`.

 If you run the command `tst ./proto/dwtools/abase/l1.test scenario:suites.list`, the utility should list the test files in this directory `./proto/dwtools/abase/l1.test`.
 There are eight test files in it.